uwspstar/FullStack/Async-Await/ASynchronous-Programming.md

 - 1. Will your code be "waiting" for something, such as data from a database?
 If your answer is "yes", then your work is I/O-bound.
 - 2. Will your code be performing a very expensive computation?
 If you answered "yes", then your work is CPU-bound.

+### I/O-bound
+- If the work you have is I/O-bound, use async and await ```without``` Task.Run .
+- You should ```NOT``` use the ```Task Parallel``` Library.
+The reason for this is outlined in the Async in Depth article.

+### CPU-bound
+- If the work you have is CPU-bound and you care about responsiveness, use async and await but spawn the work off on another thread with Task.Run .
+- If the work is appropriate for concurrency and parallelism, you should also consider using the Task Parallel Library.

 ### I/O-Bound Example: Downloading data from a web service
 ```